snusnumrick/karate/README.md

     - View conversations initiated by families, with visual indicators for unread messages (`/admin/messages`).
     - Reply to family messages within a conversation (`/admin/messages/:conversationId`).
     - Initiate new conversations with specific families (`/admin/messages/new`).
+    - Class-based messaging system for program announcements.
+    - Bulk messaging capabilities for class and program communications.
     - Receive real-time updates for new messages and conversation changes.
 - **Discount Code Management:**
         - Create and manage discount codes with flexible rules (`/admin/discount-codes`).